Easy Beer Bread

 Email this recipe to yourself for easy access later!

-The beer stands in for yeast and eliminates any rising time in this beer bread recipe, keeping it extra easy to make.
-Gather the few items needed and get ready to be wowed by the easiest loaf of bread you’ll ever bake.
-Below is a quick step-by-step recipe overview, please scroll down to theย printable recipe cardย for full instructions.
+The beer stands in for yeast and eliminates any rising time in this recipe for beer bread, keeping it extra easy to make.
+Below you will find some helpful tips, visit theย printable recipe cardย below for full directions.

-Drizzle more butter on top before baking to develop that signature rich flavor and deep golden top.
+Pour melted butter on top before baking.
 While rare, some readers said their butter leaked over the edges of the pan as the bread baked.
 So I recommend setting the loaf pan on top of a baking sheet to prevent any potential mess!

 Two slices of buttery warm beer bread on a cooling rack with a pad of butter on the top slice and a bite taken out of the bread.